ShaunLawrie/TicTacTOBOL/README.md

 Using a file to define win conditions wasn't a very efficient way to do it but I wanted to do some basic file operations to see how it worked.
 Using REDEFINE and breaking the functionality into more paragraphs could massively simplify this version.

-Another version of Tic Tac Toe is at this [blog post on torquingwetstrainers](https://torquingwetstrainers.wordpress.com/2010/01/13/tic-tac-toe-cobol/) which is a bit easier to read than mine as it doesn't use a full screen display or colors.
+Another version of Tic Tac Toe is at this [blog post on torquingwetstrainers](https://torquingwetstrainers.wordpress.com/2010/01/13/tic-tac-toe-cobol/) which is a lot easier to read than mine as it doesn't use a full screen display, colors or a computer opponent.

 You can compile COBOL in freeform with `cobc -free` which relaxes [the old punchcard column enforcement](https://en.wikipedia.org/wiki/Computer_programming_in_the_punched_card_era) so you don't have to start every line with at least 7 spaces to leave room for the punchcard margin but I wrote mine in the old format.